 I have considered the results of the analysis in the EA and details within the Stationing Action for the relocation of the NOSC Columbus to Fort Benning.
-Based on these factors, I have decided to implement the Preferred Alternative (Alternative 1) at Fort Benning by selecting the Soldiers' Plaza site for the relocation and operation of the NOSC facilities.
-Implementation of the Preferred Alternative will not have a significant Navy Operational Support Center Relocation Finding of No Significant Impact Sep 2015 impact on the quality of human life or natural environment.
+Based on these factors, I have decided to implement the Preferred Alternative (Alternative 3) at Fort Benning by selecting the Custer Road Site for the relocation and operation of the NOSC facilities.
+Implementation of the Preferred Alternative will not have a significant impact on the quality of human life or natural environment.

-Implementing Alternative 2 (Bradshaw Road Site) also would not have a significant impact on the quality of human life or the natural environment.
-However, Alternative 2 is less desired in comparison with Alternative 1's commuter accessibility and existing infrastructure available.
+Implementing Alternative 1 or 2 would also not have a significant impact on the quality of human life or the natural environment.
+However, Alternative 1 and 2 is less desired in comparison with Alternative 3's commuter accessibility.

 This analysis fulfills the requirements of the NEPA of 1969, as implemented by the Council on Environmental Quality regulations (40 CFR 1500-1508), as well as the requirements of the Environmental Analysis of Army Actions (32 CFR 651).
-Therefore, issuance of a FNSI for both Proposed Action Alternatives is warranted and an EIS is not necessary.
+Therefore, issuance of a FNSI for the Action Alternatives is warranted and an EIS is not necessary.